imagej/imagej.github.io/_pages/2009-04-27_-_Second_release_candidate_of_Fiji_Dresden-2009.md

 14. {% include bc content='Plugins | Scripting | Macro Interpreter'%} uses our AbstractInterpreter framework now (thanks to Albert Cardona), with command line history and all,
 15. Gabriel Landini pointed out that our Daltonize plugin is misnamed: it simulates color blindness, rather than trying to compensate for it.

 We are really close now to a final release, with just a few changes pending.
-Stay tuned\!
+Stay tuned!